-This paper introduces a methodology to measure misreported trade in a consistent way across countries and over time.
-Our methodology does not require any assumptions about which countries may be more or less likely to misreport - rather, all indices are derived endogenously with available trade data.
-We derive seven specific indices related to overall misreporting, as well as over- and under-reporting of exports and imports.
-Applying this method to existing bilateral trade data on the HS 4-digit level from 1996-2015, we present several rankings and describe a few prominent cases, such as China.
-Overall, our indices can explain intuitive developments well and should help researchers to study countries' trade misreporting in a global dimension that is comparable across countries and over time.
-We conclude the paper with an application, focusing on the role of tariff and VAT rates as predictors of import under-reporting.
-As predicted by economic theory, case studies, and economic intuition, we find positive correlations for both tariff and VAT rates with import under-reporting.
-These results are robust to the inclusion of potentially confounding factors, as well as country- and time-fixed effects.
+We propose a methodology to measure misreported trade across countries and over time in a consistent and comparable manner.
+Our methodology does not require a priori assumptions about which countries may be more or less likely to misreport.
+We derive seven indices on overall misreporting, as well as overand under-reporting of trade, exports, and imports.
+Exploring bilateral trade data from 1996-2015, we derive country rankings and discuss prominent cases, such as China.
+We conclude with an application, documenting positive and statistically meaningful correlations of tariff and VAT rates with our import under-reporting index, even after controlling for potentially confounding factors.

-JEL Classifications: F13, F14, H26 Keywords: international trade, trade misreporting, tariff rates, VAT rates
+JEL Classifications: F13, F14, H26

+Keywords: international trade, trade misreporting, tariff rates, VAT rates